-Achievements (linked to objectives and also to CEOS objectives in the proposal):

-Since 2014, the Seismic Hazards pilot has achieved to:
+Achievements (linked to objectives and also to CEOS objectives in the proposal): Since 2014, the Seismic Hazards pilot has achieved to:

 - i.
 Generate advanced science products as part of an effort of the international scientific community in interpretation of major seismic events: Greece (Cephalonia) 2014, Nepal (Gorkha) 2015 (in collaboration with the GSNL), Greece (Lefkada) 2015, Ecuador (Muisne) 2016, Italy (Amatrice, Visso, Norcia) 2016 and New Zaland (Kaikoura 2016).
 See the CEOS Seismic Hazards pilot Sustainability Strategy for further details about the above events. - ii.
 In some cases, the value-added products were provided to civil protection authorities in order to understand the extent of the affected areas and better focus their activities during the emergency.
 In the timeframe of the Seismic pilot there were two cases where the products were provided to DRM organisations: 2016 Ecuador and Italy earthquakes. - iii.
-A number of papers, posters and presentations has stemmed out of pilot group work, as well as webarticles and posts. - iv.
+Validation results were completed for California based on GPS velocities and Turkey based on GNSS measurements. - iv.
+Active fault mapping completed over Sagaing fault, Myanmar and San Ramon fault, Chile using tri-stereo Pleiades imagery. - v.
+A number of papers, posters and presentations has stemmed out of pilot group work, as well as web-articles and posts. - vi.
 Respond to the major 2015 Nepal earthquake starting with the provision of ALOS-2 data.
-Within a few weeks, a GSNL Event Supersite was established to cover the area, gathering a large number of EO sources (satellite and in situ data) for the generation of scientific products. - v.
-Ensure wide area acquisitions: Ensure EO data coverage over wide areas and a long time span (few EO missions, very wide extent) as with Objective A). - vi.
+Within a few weeks, a GSNL Event Supersite was established to cover the area, gathering a large number of EO sources (satellite and in situ data) for the generation of scientific products. - vii.
+Ensure wide area acquisitions: Ensure EO data coverage over wide areas and a long-time span (few EO missions, very wide extent) as with Objective A). - riii.
 Gather user priorities about observation strategies: allow the community to voice its priorities concerning the observation strategy of CEOS contributors through their EO missions (the pilot managed to change the operations plans of some contributing missions e.g. the world tectonic mask for repeat Copernicus Sentinel-1 IWS acquisitions every two cycles).
-In particular, the operational plan of Copernicus Sentinel-1 has been adjusted to provide observation data in support to global strain rate mapping. - vii.
-Collaborate with the Geohazards Exploitation Platform (GEP, https://geohazards-tep.eo.esa.int/#!) activity originated by ESA to directly support pilot users exploiting satellite data to assess seismic hazards and in particular users of the GSNL community.
-Following its precursor Supersites Exploitation Platform (SSEP) the GEP is focusing on the following priorities: - Supporting data storage and dissemination, particularly ensuring that many different EO sources are available for the CEOS Seismic Hazards and Volcano pilot teams and the GSNL users - Providing hosted processing for seismic hazard assessment: such as in the case of terrain motion monitoring based on InSAR or stereo-optical data, as needed for e.g. the Geohazards Supersites & Natural Laboratories initiative (GSNL). - Supporting collaborative work (e.g. sharing pilot results with the community) and community building.
+In particular, the operational plan of Copernicus Sentinel-1 has been adjusted to provide observation data in support to global strain rate mapping. - ix.
+Collaborate with the Geohazards Exploitation Platform (GEP, https://geohazards-tep.eo.esa.int/#! ) activity originated by ESA to directly support pilot users exploiting satellite data to assess seismic hazards and in particular users of the GSNL community.
+Following its precursor Supersites Exploitation Platform (SSEP) the GEP is focusing on the following priorities:

+- Supporting data storage and dissemination, particularly ensuring that many different EO sources are available for the CEOS Seismic Hazards and Volcano pilot teams and the GSNL users - Providing hosted processing for seismic hazard assessment: such as in the case of terrain motion monitoring based on InSAR or stereo-optical data, as needed for e.g. the Geohazards Supersites & Natural Laboratories initiative (GSNL). - Supporting collaborative work (e.g. sharing pilot results with the community) and community building.